Tojaso/Bufflehead/README.md

 # Bufflehead
-Bufflehead is an addon for World of Warcraft for replacing the default display of player buffs and debuffs.
+Bufflehead provides improved player buffs and debuffs.
+Bufflehead supports right-click cancel and is compatible with Masque and OmniCC.
-By default, it provides an improved appearance with no user setup.
-It does include a variety of options that can be used for to further customize layouts and looks.
+Bufflehead includes customization features that allow you to configure both icon-oriented and bar-oriented layouts and appearance.